kolotaev/vakt/README.md

 ... # here go all the Vakt calls.
 ```

-Vakt logs can be separated in 2 basic areas:
+Vakt logs can be considered in 2 basic levels:
-1. Error/Exception level - inform about exceptions and errors during Vakt work.
+1. Error/Exception - inform about exceptions and errors during Vakt work.
-2. Info level - inform about incoming inquires and their resolution.
+2. Info - inform about incoming inquires and their resolution.

 ### Development